anabeto93/anchorless-dossier/README.md

 ## 📝 License 🤔

 Hmm, let's see...
-This project is proprietary until July 15th, 2025, after which it will magically transform into open-sourced software under the [MIT license](https://opensource.org/licenses/MIT).
+This project is proprietary until July 15th, 2025 or after Elliot and team have reviewed it, after which it will magically transform into open-sourced software under the [MIT license](https://opensource.org/licenses/MIT).

 Until then, it's mine, all mine! 😉